Urban Housing - BMEEPUI0901

 grading: semester mark / 2 credits

-The objectives of this course are to introduce you to thinking critically about contemporary mass housing issues and solutions, to have an international comparison of the urban housing situation, and to make understand the complexity of mass housing development.
-As students arrive from different countries, the seminar uses the opportunity to learn from each other to discover and compare several case studies.
+The objectives of this optional course are to introduce you to thinking critically about contemporary mass housing issues and solutions, to have an international comparison of the urban housing situation, and to understand the complexity of mass housing development.
+As students arrive from different countries, the seminar allows them to learn from each other and discover and compare several case studies.
 The lessons are differentiated by geopolitical position and key topics:

 Introduction / urban housing terminology